This page describes the policies of our company: how we communicate with our clients and how we work.

 We are open to travel within Europe.
 Travel requires an investment in terms of time, and we think there are alternatives to physical meeting but in some cases it could be useful.

 We can provide all discussions and documents in either English or Italian.
 For clients which require it we can have conversations also in French, but we are unable to provide written reports in French.
-If needed we can have contracts in French, but this would have an additional cost.
+If needed we can prepare contracts in French, but this come at an additional cost.

 We understand that our clients need to protect their confidential information when working with us, as we are involved in R&D projects which have a significant impact for them.
 For this reason, we engage in mutual NDAs when agreeing on working on a project.